The Rottweiler Cane Corso Mix – or the “Rotticorso” is a large and powerful designer dog breed.

 If you are interested in adding a Rotticorso to your family, our best advice is to:

 - Be sure that you fully understand both parent breeds extensively

 - Be sure that you are dedicated to lifelong obedience training

-- Be sure that you have considered all ramifications of bringing home a dog that is frequently featured on the banned breeds list.
+- Be sure you have considered all ramifications of bringing home a dog frequently featured on the banned breeds list.